 What should your company do?

 No matter how quickly you need to stand up your program, spend the time to evaluate your options.
 CPD is just one mobile service management option, along with BYOD, CYOD and COPE.
-Take a look at our mobile device management content to better understand them and how they might be the solution to your company.
+Take a look at our managed mobility services content to better understand them and how they might be the solution to your company.